-ABSTRACT.
-Our aim is to compatibilize the correction of massive ground- based catalogs and the study of properties that are missed in DR2.
-Two advantages justify these studies.
-On the one hand, it is usual to suppose that in the correction process the signal and the noise are accurately detected, but this is not necessary true if the statement "with respect to me adjustment model and a precision order" is not added to the assertion.
+An accurate correction of massive ground- based catalogs may be an interesting but difficult task.
+The use of DR2 for a re-reduction of data is not always possible.
+We would like to compatibilize the correction with the study of properties that are missed in DR2.
+Two advantages are sufficient to justify these studies.
+On the one hand, it is usual to suppose that in the correction process, the signal and the noise are accurately detected, but this is not necessary true if the statement "with respect to me adjustment model and a precision order" is not added to the assertion.
 The improvement of two ground-based catalogs and their comparison may explain a common part in the residuals depending on certain physical properties.
-On the other hand a question arises: the observation from the Earth involves some intrinsic errors but is it possible to align them to the ICRF while conserving the above-mentioned intrinsically terrestrial properties?
-This is not possible, but we can seek for quantitative improvements that eliminate bias and determine qualitative properties of the residual vector field on the celestial sphere with radius r considering magnitudes and spectral types.
-This is applied to assign a proper motion vector field in the domain of work.
+On the other hand, we can wonder about some questions: the observation from the Earth involves some intrinsic errors but is it possible to align them to the ICRF while conserving the above-mentioned intrinsically terrestrial properties?
+That said, this is an impossible task, but we can lower the expectations seeking for quantitative improvements that eliminate bias and determine qualitative properties of the residual vector field on the celestial sphere with radius r considering magnitudes and spectral types.
+This arrangement is applied arrangement to assign a proper motion vector field in the same domain of work.